gofynd/fdk-client-python/documentation/application/PAYMENT.md

-Checks the validity of an IFSC code for bank transactions.
+Use this API to check whether the 11-digit IFSC code is valid and to fetch the bank details for refund.

 *Returned Response:*